LizzyMaybeDev/Patcher-Explanation/README.md

 - **Note that this is all public information and there is many many stuff that are in the code but are not made public**.

 ## Known Planned features for patcher
-- Entity backface culling - WIP
+- Entity backface culling -  hides parts of the entity model that you cant see.
 - Chat timestamps on hover - Show timestamp for messages when you hover over them like [this](https://i.imgur.com/pR3aDv4.png) **(this isnt a concrete example its just to show the idea of what the final feature might look like)**
 - Fixed Entity Culling trying to cull particles causing some performance issues
 - The ability to change entity render distance separately per category, globally, players, hostile mobs, passive mods